How to Overcome Marijuana Addiction

 Long-term use of the drug can mean you also run the risk of paranoia, hallucinations and even potential harm to your unborn baby’s brain if you use the drug when you’re pregnant.

-When you use marijuana long-term, you can also develop temporary mental illness.
+When you use marijuana long-term, you can also develop the temporary mental illness.
 If you’re a schizophrenia sufferer, your symptoms can be greatly exacerbated.

 Is There a Relationship Between Marijuana and Liver Damage?